A detailed statistical analysis of the mass profiles of galaxy clusters: Statistical analysis

 where $M(r_i)$ is the model mass profile at the radial centre $r_i$ of bin $i$, and $\ln M_i$ and $C_{ij}$ are determined by the MC analysis.

 The main goal is to decide which model is the better representation of the data.
 We do this by calculating the Bayesian evidence of each model, which is a quantitative measure of the agreement between model and data \citep{2008ConPh..49...71T}.
 First we calculate the likelihoods of each model on a grid in the parameter space $\theta=(\log r_{-2},\log\rho_{-2})$.
-Next, we construct the posterior probability distribution by combining the likelihood function with a prior probability distribution $\pi(\theta)$ resembling our knowledge of $\log r_{-2}$ and $\log \rho_{-2}$ before taking the data into account.
+Next, we construct the posterior probability distribution by combining the likelihood function with a prior probability distribution $\pi(\theta)$ which resembles our knowledge of $\log r_{-2}$ and $\log \rho_{-2}$ before taking the data into account.
 We discuss the choice of prior below.
 We then integrate the posterior to obtain the Bayesian evidence,

 which is essentially the weighted average of the likelihood over the prior volume.
 The evidence of a model, given the data and a prior, quantifies how well that model explains the data.
-It is important to stress that the comparison is made over all of the prior volume, not just at the best fitting set of parameters.
+It is important to stress that the comparison is made over all of the parameter space contained by the assumed priors, not just at the best fitting set of parameters.
 When comparing models the Bayes factor $B_{12}=E_1/E_2$ shows how much more (or less) probable model 1 is than model 2, in light of the data.
 Traditionally, this is gauged on Jeffrey's scale where a Bayes factor of $\ln B_{12}<1$ is labeled `inconclusive' evidence for model 1 over model 2 while `weak', `moderate', and `strong' evidence corresponds to $\ln B_{12}$ values $<2.5$, $<5$, and $>5$, respectively.